-VMworld 2012 is upon us.
-Use this list to figure out which booths should be on your short list for creative and new solutions.
+VMworld 2012 is upon us and one of our tasks is to figure out which vendor’s booths to go see.
 With over 230 booths to choose from this is a daunting task.
-If you are interested in management, monitoring, deployment, security, data protection, and desktop management problems, this list will help you.
+If you are interested in finding creative new solutions to your management, monitoring, deployment, security, data protection, and desktop management problems, this list will help you.

 Virtualization Management Categories Defined

 Here are the definitions of the eight virtualization management categories profiled below:

 - Application Performance Management (APM) – APM is about the end-to-end and hop-by-hop (across application tiers) measurement of response time and the diagnostics required to pinpoint degradations in response time (or flat out failed transactions) in the applications themselves or in the supporting infrastructure.
 APM tools come in two varieties.
 Developer focused tools help developers (or DevOps teams) support custom developed applications in production by quickly identifying and diagnosing application code problems in production.
 Operations focused tools support every application in the environment (custom developed and purchased), and focus their diagnostics more on infrastructure issues that are impacting application performance.